 - Artocratic Samples and Clues – Here we share assorted visually-interesting tidbits from Artocratic Magazine and from elsewhere.

 - What Is Metamodern? – This is a new Artocratic side project in which we roll out our take on the next (and current) cultural movement after post-modernism.

 - Demberisms – Artocratic Editor Greg Dember's personal blog where he shares speculations and arm-chair theorizing on various topics, mostly in the areas of social psychology, cultural criticism, and the challenges of leading a creative life.

-Four interrelated prose poems by William L. Alton, that chronicle the relationship of a mercurial, famous-author father to his emotional caretaker son, accompanied by one of our favorite new paintings by artist Frederick Woodruff.
-Plus four more of Frederick's paintings in our gallery.
+Four interrelated prose poems by William L. Alton chronicle the relationship of a mercurial, famous-author father to his emotional caretaker son.

 Justin Hamm recites his prose poem "The Flour Epiphany" (audio with illustration).
 We actually first heard "The Flour Epiphany" at our Foodist Art Party, Justin having sent us an mp3 to play during our songs and poems section.

 In 2011, Arto editor Greg Dember put out a story-board/slide-show video for his song "How We Met" in collaboration with illustrator Holly DeWolf.
 Since then, wunderkind animator Ben Rowe has applied his magic to Holly's still images with wonderful results.
 Please view the updated video.